SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 which is clearly unintended.

-This example of unintended sharing is a simple example of a problem that often comes up when using classes.
+This example of unintended sharing is a simple illustration of a problem that often comes up when using classes.
 It is clear to see where
-things went wrong in this example, but when you write more complicated code and have to worry about changes coming from many different places, it is much more difficult to reason about your code.
+things went wrong in this example, but when you write more complicated code and changes come from many different places, it is much more difficult to reason about your code.